w3f/1KC/README.md

 ### Stage 2: Scale

-*Scale the program within greater conditions, for adversarial participants.*
+*Scale the program with greater conditions*

-- Iterate portions subject to change based on lessons from the pilot program.
+- Apply improvements based on lessons from the pilot program.
 - Extend the program to the general community.
 - Create an official landing page.
 - Increase funding amount.

-After the pilot program, the team intends to scale this to a grants-proposal model, where the community can propose any new ideas.
+After the pilot program, the team intends to scale this to a grants-proposal model, where the community can propose new ideas.

 **Target Audience**: All types of Polkadot community members.

 ### Stage 3: Decentralize

-*Decentralize the program without previous conditions, for all participants.*
+*Decentralize the program with modified conditions*

 The program starts small with the goal to learn as we go.
 We plan to decentralize this programme and consider moving the program on-chain, as it makes sense.